kkayam/MaxLifx-Z/README.md

 # MaxLifx-Z

 This is a fork of the original MaxLifx-Z with one important improvement: SetExtendedColorZones messages!
 Instead of sending seperate messages to the lifx, we can now change all of the lights in a batch message.
-This is what i implemented and at the moment the code is sloppy and not commented.
+This is what i implemented and at the moment the code is not commented.
 BUT IT WORKS!

-Grab the latest release here: https://github.com/gitCommitWiL/MaxLifx-Z/releases

-## v1.1: What's new?
+## v2: What's new?

-- Added multizone support
-- Added Kelvin parameter
-- Changed colours from HSL to HSV (in general, colours will be brighter)
+- Focus on Ambient lighting
+- Support for extended color messages for newer Lifx Z and Lifx Beams.
+This means the whole trip is being updated in 1 message rather than 1 message per zone.
+In a case where the strip has 16 zones, the software is 16X faster and more responsive
+- Messages per second limit since the bulbs might break at more than 20 messages per second.
+- Brand new design for usability and again, focus on ambient lights (Screen colour lights)
+- New icon
+- Code cleanup for new focus on ambient lights (Screen colour lights)

 ## Ambilight Setup